Hellenistic period: Greco-Bactrians

 According to Strabo, the Greco-Bactrians seem to have had contacts with Han China through the Silk Road trade routes (Strabo, XI.11.1).
 There is evidence of technology exchange between Bactria and China around this time in the form of metal alloys such as Copper-nickel, which was then unknown to the West.
-An interesting facet of this cultural exchange was the Ferghana horse, renowned for its strength and endurance.
-These horses were highly valued and played a crucial role in military and trade activities.
-The Greco-Bactrians likely facilitated their exchange along the Silk Road, significantly enhancing their cultural and economic influence across Central Asia.
-The demand for these horses even reached the Han Dynasty in China, underscoring their importance and the interconnectedness of ancient civilizations.
 Indian sources also maintain religious contact between Buddhist monks and the Greeks, and some Greco-Bactrians did convert to Buddhism.
 Demetrius, son and successor of Euthydemus, invaded north-western India around 180 BC, after the destruction of the Mauryan Empire there; the Mauryans were probably allies of the Bactrians (and Seleucids).
 The exact justification for the invasion remains unclear, but after 180 BC, the Greeks ruled over parts of northwestern India.
 This period also marks the beginning of the obfuscation of Greco-Bactrian history.
 Demetrius possibly died in about 180 BC; numismatic evidence suggests the existence of several other kings shortly thereafter.
 It is probable that at this point the Greco-Bactrian kingdom split into several semi-independent regions for some years, often warring amongst themselves.
 King Heliocles was the last Greek to clearly rule Bactria, his power collapsing in the face of central Asian tribal invasions (Scythian and Yuezhi), by about 130 BC.
 However, Greek urban civilisation seems to have continued in Bactria after the fall of the kingdom, having a hellenising effect on the tribes which had displaced Greek rule.
 The Kushan Empire which followed continued to use Greek on their coinage and Greeks continued being influential in the empire.